Trismegiste/you-are-not-solid-when/OCP/README.md

 ## [Open/closed principle][1]

 Difficult to follow, because you have to be prescient.
-It's hard to know what will change or won't, even with good experience.
+It's hard to know what will change in a future release and what won't, even with good experience.

 Design patterns are welcome here, they solve many problems for you.